Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This overall decrease in power is far more than what could be expected, but it's likely to do with the decreased clock speed, lower utilization, and possibly other optimizations made by the synthesizer.

-**Clock gating affect:** When the coarse clock gating was implemented on the branch predictor module, the clock speed and utilization went up slightly, but the power consumption remained the same.
-The dynamic power formula is proportional to frequency and activity factor, therefore, the increase in frequency should lead to an increase in dynamic power consumption.
-The fact that the dynamic power consumption remained the same indicates that the clock gating was able to proportionally reduce the activity factor, maintaining the previous power consumption.
-This makes sense when looking at the proportion of power condumption the clock is responsible for.

 ## Saved Cycles:
 This design change represents the most significant performance improvement, particularly for programs with a high number of branches.
 The exact efficiency of the branch predictor cannot be determined universally, as it depends on the characteristics of the executed program.
 To accurately assess the performance improvement, benchmark testing would be necessary.
 This may be done at a later date, as to do this at a proper scale a more sophisticated memory system would be useful, as this would allow for compiled C code to be run on the processor.

 ### Remarks About Perfromance:
 It's important to note that these performance metrics should be taken with a grain of salt, and are much more likely to do with optimizations made by the synthesizer, rather than being directly related to the logic changes.
 Accurate real world utilization, power, and clock speed will be much easier to understand and measure once a memory system capable of running real world programs is implemented, which is the next step in the development of this processor.

-# Memory System (February.
-5th \- Present):
-As of this entry, the planned memory system consists of an L1 instruction cache, an L1 data cache, an L2 shared cache, and finally, the top of the hierarchy would be the 1Gb DDR3 RAM that is also on the FPGA board.
-IP will need to be used in order to interface with the DDR3 RAM memory.
-This setup will allow the CPU to function as expected, accessing both instruction and data memory while benefiting from caching improvements and increased total memory capacity.
-The first step in this implementation will be designing the L1 instruction and data caches.
-Once those are functional, the L2 shared cache/memory will be developed to interface with them.
-Once that is completed, the L2 cache will need to be configured to interface with the main memory, which will likely require the creation of an MMU.

-Note that this section is very tentative, and the design is subject to change with more information.

 # **Challenges**